Home for the Holidays: The Unexpected Gift

 The Gift of a Lifetime ✧

-Gray light filtered through the dim bedroom into her eyes.
+Gray light filtered through the soft dimness of the bedroom into her eyes.

 “What ‘cha doing, Adam?”